 - Reach for reds every day.
 Beets, raspberries, red grapes, radishes, tomatoes, red peppers, watermelon, rhubarb, pomegranates and cherries are just a few excellent red choices.

 - Find healthy ways to add flavour to your meals.
 A healthy diet can be tasty!
-Herbs, spices, nuts and olives are all healthy add-on options.
+Herbs, spices, nuts and seeds are all healthy add-on options.

 - Be mindful of your eating habits.
 Choose appropriate portion sizes, eat healthy snacks and drink plenty of water – Canada's Food Guide recommends that you make water your drink of choice.